yugabyte/yugabyte-db/docs/content/latest/reference/drivers/ysql-client-drivers.md

 ### aiopg

-[aiopg](https://aiopg.readthedocs.io/en/stable/) is a library for accessing a PostgreSQL database from the asyncio (PEP-3156/tulip) framework.
+[aiopg](https://aiopg.readthedocs.io/en/stable/) is a library for accessing a PostgreSQL database using the asyncio (PEP -3156/tulip) framework.
 It wraps asynchronous features of the [Psycopg](https://www.psycopg.org/) database driver.
 For details on using `aiopg`, see [aiopg documentation](https://aiopg.readthedocs.io/en/stable/).